Russell Westbrook Reportedly Wants To Leave The Houston Rockets For Greener-Light Pastures

 Houston,…you know the rest.

 The 2020-2021 NBA season is only 40 days away and there is big drama in Houston.
-According to The Athletic, Russell Westbrook is ready to lift-off up out the Houston Rockets so that he can play for a team that is better suited for his individual talents.
+According to The Athletic, Russell Westbrook is ready to lift-off up and out of the Houston Rockets so that he can play for a team that is better suited for his individual talents.
 He wants to be top dog and he’s certainly earned the right to feel that way based on how he’s played since Kevin Durant high-tailed it out of OKC.

 The offseason has been tumultuous for the Rockets to say the least.
 Head Coach Mike D’Antoni got fired.
 General Manager Daryl Morey skipped town.
 The franchise is in a general state of influx and at 32 years told (today is his birthday, “new year, new me”) Russy is trying to win a ring and the only ring the Rockets have a chance of owning is a Ring doorbell.